Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 With its behavior-based questions, the NRC Picker survey represents a significant contribution to the HCAHPS program.
 This type of question, rather than the more commonly used "agree-disagree" or "poor to excellent" rating scales, helps the HCAPHS program meet their goal of providing objective and meaningful comparisons to the public through the use of a survey that is credible, useful, and practical.

 The graphs below compare Cedars Sinai scores to the NRC Picker average for two general measures of patient experience.
+The data is updated quarterly, and the scores for the most recent quarter reflect results as of June 7, 2015.

 Overall Patient Satisfaction at the Cedars-Sinai Outpatient Surgery Center